Lan Yu (general)

-Lan Yu (d.
-22 March 1393) was a Chinese military leader and one of the most influential generals of the Hongwu Emperor, the founder and first emperor of the Ming dynasty.
-His exceptional military skills and the support of his relative, general Chang Yuchun, earned him a high-ranking position in the Ming army.
+Lan Yu (died 22 March 1393) was a Chinese military leader and one of the most influential generals of the Hongwu Emperor, the founding emperor of the Ming dynasty.
+His exceptional military skills and the support of his brother-in-law, Chang Yuchun, earned him a high-ranking position in the Ming army.
 Throughout the 1380s, he rose to prominence as one of the empire's top military leaders.
 In 1393, he was accused of conspiracy and attempted coup, leading to his downfall and execution.
 His family and a large number of his relatives and subordinates were also executed, resulting in the deaths of thousands of people during the purge.

 Early career

-Lan Yu was from Dingyuan, Anhui Province.
+Lan Yu was from Dingyuan in Anhui Province.
 In the 1360s, his elder sister married Chang Yuchun, the second most important general of Zhu Yuanzhang, who was establishing his own state during the Red Turban Rebellion against the Mongol-led Yuan dynasty.
-Lan served as an officer in Chang's army and quickly rose through the ranks during this time period.
+Lan served as an officer in Chang's army and quickly rose through the ranks during this period.

-By 1371, he had become a general in Fu Youde's army, which was tasked with conquering Sichuan under the orders of Zhu Yuanzhang, who had become the Ming emperor in 1368.
-The following year, Lan was transferred to the army of general Xu Da, which marched north from Shanxi to confront the Mongol warlord Köke Temür.
+By 1371, Lan had become a general in Fu Youde's army, which was tasked with conquering Sichuan under the Hongwu Emperor's orders.
+The following year, Lan was transferred to the army of Xu Da, which marched north from Shanxi to confront Mongol warlord Köke Temür.
 In April 1372, Lan led a separate force and defeated Köke Temür at the Tula River.
 He then continued to serve in the north, leading an expedition against the Mongols gathered north of Kalgan in 1374.
-In 1375, Lan played a crucial role in the defense of Yan'an against the Mongols.
+In 1375, Lan played a role in the defense of Yan'an against the Mongols.

-In November 1378, the Emperor appointed him as Mu Ying's deputy in the campaign against the Tibetans in Gansu.
-In October 1379, the enemy suffered a defeat, and the generals returned to the capital.
-In December 1379, the Emperor awarded twelve of them noble titles, but most of them were later executed as members of the Lan conspiracy.
-He himself became the Marquis of Yongchang with an annual income of 2,000 dan (about 119 tons) of grain.
+In November 1378, the Emperor appointed Lan as Mu Ying's deputy in the campaign against the Tibetans in Gansu.
+In October 1379, the Tibetans suffered a defeat, and the Ming generals returned to the capital.
+In December 1379, the Emperor awarded twelve of them noble titles.
+Most of these generals were later executed as members of Lan's conspiracy.
+Lan himself became the Marquis of Yongchang, with an annual income of 2,000 dan (about 119 tons) of grain.

-In September 1381, Lan served as General Fu's deputy during the conquest of Yunnan.
-In January 1382, after the Ming troops defeated the Yuan army in the first phase of the campaign, Lan led a separate detachment to Dali and conquered it, gaining control of northwestern Yunnan.
-As a reward for his contributions, the Emperor increased Lan's income to 2,500 dan and allowed his daughter to marry the Emperor's eleventh son, Zhu Chun, who was the Prince of Shu.
+In September 1381, Lan served as Fu's deputy during the Ming conquest of Yunnan.
+In January 1382, after Ming troops defeated the Yuan army in the first phase of the campaign, Lan led a separate detachment to Dali and conquered it, gaining control of northwestern Yunnan.
+The Emperor awarded Lan by increasing his income to 2,500 dan and allowed his daughter to marry the Emperor's eleventh son, Zhu Chun, Prince of Shu.